ZosBHAI/tech_notes/technical_notes/Azure_Fabric.md

   - Shortcuts provide a **better, more persistent** way to access data.
   - Users can directly reference and interact with **data lakes or Lakehouses**.
   - Unlike **mount points**, shortcuts **do not** have limitations.
+## Installing Library
+1) Library can be installed at **Workspace level** or at the **Notebook**
+2) In notebook, Use %pip commands to directly install feed libraries into your notebook.
+Library installed will be available for the current spark session.
+3) When libraries are installed at **Workspace level**,can be used by all notebooks and Spark jobs within that workspace, and are accessible across different sessions.
+So, if you need to create a common environment for all sessions in a workspace, it's best to use workspace-level libraries.

 ## MSSPARKUTIL
 - **Fastcp**: Uses **underlying AzCOPY**, enabling **fast data transfer**.